 5. Can parents attend if they want?

-6. Is it accredited by the Dept. of Education?
+6. Is it accredited by the Department of Education?

-7. Is it customized for your school or is it ‘off the shelf’?
+7. Is it customised for your school, or is it ‘off the shelf’?

 9. What size space do you need?